PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timeseries.md

 ```

 The **get_xmlfile_list** function will return a list of "absolute path to output xml file" strings.
-This list can be manipulated, and later be fed into the **read_xml** function, to only read choosen time steps into memory.
+This list can be manipulated, and later be fed into the **read_xml** function, to only read chosen time steps into memory.

 For example, if you want only to analyze hour 11, 12, and 13 from your run.